Why can’t babies under 6 months use sunscreen?

 Avoid sunscreen for babies younger than six months of age.
 Here’s why it’s not recommended: Babies’ skin may not be able to keep out the chemicals in sunscreen as effectively as older children and adults.
 Babies’ skin may be more sensitive and more likely to develop rash or irritation.

-Can you put sunscreen on a baby under 1?
+Do you put sunscreen on babies face?

 Sunscreen is OK to use on babies older than 6 months.
 Younger babies should use other forms of sun protection.
 The best way to protect babies from the sun is to keep them in the shade as much as possible.
 In addition, dress your baby in protective clothing, a hat with a brim and sunglasses.

 How do I protect my 3 month old from the sun?